 The variation in flowering time between individuals within the same population appears to be a characteristic common to other Leptospermum species as well and a very desirable trait when considering these plants in a plantation context.

-Another observation is that the inland population flowered in December-January last year (2014-15) in what was a very dry year in a succession of dry years.
+Another early observation is that the inland population flowered in December-January last year (2014-15) in what was a very dry year in a succession of dry years.
 It looks almost certain that theses plants will again flower at the same time (December – January) in 2016-17 which indicates that prevailing climate and rainfall is not determining the time at which they flower.

-Travel some 100+ kilometres to the coast and the same species flowered in September – October in 2015 and the same time in 2016 and again went from very dry to very wet in the two consecutive years.
+Travel some 100+ kilometres to the coast and the same species flowered in September – to mainly October in 2015 and the same time in 2016 and again went from very dry to very wet in the two consecutive years.

 Trials are underway to confirm whether this is something genetic or whether it is a climatic/environmental effect.
 If it turns out to be genetic then the implications for extending the overall flowering period in a plantation setting are clearly quite profound.